Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes

 The homology of such a locally symmetric space is in general hard to compute, and even if one can do so, the geometric meaning of the homology classes is often lost during the computation.
 We choose a more geometric approach going back to Millson \cite{Millson}, in which one studies homology classes that are the fundamental classes of totally geodesic submanifolds.

 Promising candidates for such submanifolds are the compact flat totally geodesic submanifolds of dimension equal to the rank of the locally symmetric space.
-It is known that these submanifolds exist in any nonpositively curved locally symmetric space of finite volume, and Pettet and Souto proved in \cite[Theorem 1.2]{Pettet} that they are \term{non-peripheral}, which means they cannot be homotoped outside of every compact subset of the locally symmetric space.
+It is known that these submanifolds exist in any nonpositively curved locally symmetric space of finite volume (see \cite[Proposition 5.1]{Pettet}).
+Furthermore, Pettet and Souto proved in \cite[Theorem 1.2]{Pettet} that they are \term{non-peripheral}, which means they cannot be homotoped outside of every compact subset of the locally symmetric space.
 This suggests that these submanifolds might contribute to the homology of the locally symmetric space.
-Avramidi and Nyguen-Phan \cite{FlatCycles} have investigated this question for the locally symmetric space $M = \SL_n(\Z) \backslash \SL_n(\R) / \SO(n)$ and proved that, in fact, up to finite coverings, the compact flat totally geodesic submanifolds of dimension equal to the rank of $M$ contribute to the homology group of $M$ with coefficients in a field.
+Avramidi and Nguyen-Phan \cite{FlatCycles} have investigated this question for the locally symmetric space $M = \SL_n(\Z) \backslash \SL_n(\R) / \SO(n)$ and proved that, in fact, up to finite coverings, the compact oriented flat totally geodesic submanifolds of dimension equal to the rank of $M$ contribute to the free part of the homology group of $M$.